techiediaries/techiediaries/_posts/2017/2017-3-13-ionic2-theming-styling.md

     );
 ```

-Then to use any color inside `$colors` use the color attribute of the component with the name of the variable.
+Next, to use any color inside `$colors`, use the color attribute of the component with the name of the variable.
 For example:

 ```html
     <ion-navbar color="primary">